Nikolaj A. Harmon, Associate Professor of Economics, University of Copenhagen

 Abstract:

 Doubts have been raised about the efficiency of modern difference-in-difference estimators in the vein of de Chaisemartin and D’Haultfoeuille (2020) and Callaway and Sant’Anna (2021).
 I show that these estimators in fact have attractive efficiency properties under a benchmark ‘strong persistence’ assumption for errors: With non-staggered adoption and a balanced panel, they are best unbiased estimators for any treatment effect.
-With staggered adoption, the estimators remain efficient for estimating effects immediately at treatment onset but a novel adjusted ‘Stepwise Difference-in-Differences’ estimator is the best unbiased estimator for effects at longer horizons.
-The results provide a simple guide to estimator choice.
+With staggered adoption, the estimators remain efficient for estimating effects immediately at treatment onset but an adjusted ‘Stepwise Difference-in-Differences’ estimator is the best unbiased estimator for all later effects.
+The results provide a simple guide to estimator choice in practice.

 Outside Options, Bargaining and Wages: